phkaiser13/PeitchGIT/CONTRIBUTING.md

-# Contributing to gitph
+# Contributing to phgit

-First off, thank you for considering contributing to `gitph`.
+First off, thank you for considering contributing to `phgit`.
 It's people like you that make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 ## How to Contribute